jlangch/venice/doc/readme/json-lines.md

   ;;=> "{\"a\":\"2018-08-01T14:20:10.2+01:00\"}"
 ```

+#### Integers

-Venice integers are converted to longs with write/read
+Venice integers are converted to longs on JSON write/read:

 ```clojure
 (do